MicroEJ/Tool-Project-Template-VEEPort/README.md

 $ build.sh
 ```

 The BSP project build is launched.
-Please wait for the final message:
+Wait for the final message:

 ```sh
 To flash all build output, run 'make flash' or: